Questions & Answers

-Fundraising is not required, however it is highly recommended if the mission you will be doing requires material resources.
+Fundraising is not required, however it is highly recommended.
 If you do not have the time or if your fundraising efforts were not as successful as you hoped, tap your personal network and try to gather small amounts (between 5 to 10 euros per person).
 This effort could bring you a small amount which could already mean a lot in a Gawad Kalinga village.
 It is entirely up to you – it is not obligatory to come with funds, but it is always more practical.

 The visa required to conduct a volunteer mission in the Philippines is a « tourist visa ».
 The objective of the stay in the Philippines is classified under the category « vacation ».